 Above: Braced to deal with the plumbing?
 An Edsvik chrome faucet is $49.99 and a Fyndig Single Bowl Sink is $26.98, both from Ikea.
-They're mounted on a 1 1/2-inch-thick beechwood Numerär Countertop ($195 for a 73 1/4-inch length from Ikea).
+They’re mounted on a 1 1/2-inch-thick beechwood Karlby Countertop ($99 for a 74-inch length from Ikea).

 Above: Made of recycled glass, the Copper Soap Dispenser holds 13.5 ounces; $30 from Terrain.